Splatbasset/Basic-Webpage/README.md

-# Basic-Webpage
-# Basic HTML Page Template Explanation
+# Basic-Webpage HTML Page Template Explanation

 This markdown file explains the components of a basic HTML page template.
+You are free to use this to start your own webpage.
+This is just a simple codeblock so that you don't have to type everything out.

 ## DOCTYPE Declaration
 `<!DOCTYPE html>`: This declaration defines the document to be HTML5, which is the latest standard of HTML.